concurrency/concurrency.github.com/docs/index.markdown

 * [Introduction to occam2 on the Transputer](http://rockalypse.org/courses/cs220f11/resources/occam-books/brookes.pdf) by Brookes and Stewart.
 * [Plumbing for the Arduino](http://concurrency.cc/book/) may be of use, and is need of expansion.

+This last link (Plumbing for the Arduino) will help introduce you to programming in occam on the Arduino, but it won't take you very far.

-Only the last of these books is Arduino specific.
-However, it is important to note two things.
+It is important to note two things as you use these resources.
 First, occam-pi is a *superset* of occam2.
 Therefore, most anything you read about occam2 will be true for occam-pi.
 Also, if you are working with an Arduino, then you are (for all intents and purposes) working with the occam2 subset of the language.
 In other words, the above books can be viewed as guides to the language we use on embedded platforms like the Arduino.

 One of Matt's favorites in this set is the "Tutorial Introduction" by [Pountain](http://www.dickpountain.co.uk/).
 Dick is still writing and thinking about these issues (see his thoughts on "PriPar machines").
 And, if you're keen, David May is still working on these issues in hardware; [the company XMOS is producing parallel processors](http://www.xmos.com/) today that are clearly inspired by the Transputer and the occam programming language.
 Someday, we hope to provide a compiler that targets these processors.